robperc/BananaPeels/README.md

 # BananaPeels
 A framework for testing the deployement of packages via Munki wrapped in a CLI tool.
 Requires VMWare Fusion.
-There's a lot I have yet to improve here so pull requests are welcome.
+Note: This is very early on in dev.
+Pull requests are welcome.

 ##Requires:
 - VMWare Fusion